copernicus-mogley/zkav.club/workshops/README.md

 * Topic and learning outcomes

-* Format such as single session or series, demo, guided exercise, teardown, clinic, or discussion
+* Format such as a single session or series, demo, guided exercise, teardown, clinic, or discussion

 * Date window and duration